Alan Wiggins: Later years

 Though Wiggins did not give up hope for a return to baseball, he began to study the real estate market after his suspension from the game.
-In the late 1980s Wiggins started to suffer from health difficulties related to AIDS, though the diagnosis was not publicly disclosed while he was alive.
+In the late 1980s, Wiggins started to suffer from health difficulties related to AIDS, though the diagnosis was not publicly disclosed while he was alive.
 He was receiving deferred payments from his baseball career, and he began to make plans for the financial future of his children.
 He told one of his former teammates that he was getting into computer work.

 Gwynn said that he had seen Wiggins in spring 1990 and was struck by his visible weight loss.

-In his final months, he sold his home in Poway, California, and moved to Pasadena.
+In his final months, he sold his home in Poway, California and moved to Pasadena.
 Though he often stayed with friends, some of his longtime friends felt that he died in seclusion, embarrassed by what had happened with his life.

+Death

-In November 1990 Wiggins was hospitalized with pneumonia and tuberculosis at Cedars-Sinai Medical Center in Los Angeles.
+In November 1990, Wiggins was hospitalized with pneumonia and tuberculosis at Cedars-Sinai Medical Center in Los Angeles.
 Wiggins stated that he had contracted HIV via intravenous drug use.
 After lapsing in and out of consciousness for a month, he died at the hospital on January 6, 1991.

 Wiggins' family initially attributed his death to lung cancer that had led to respiratory failure.
 Family members said that he had gotten sick with a cough and that his condition had worsened quickly.
 Wiggins weighed under 75 lbs at the time of his death.
 Several days after Wiggins died, a physician disclosed that his health problems were complications of AIDS.
 He became the first baseball player known to have died from AIDS.

 After Wiggins died, longtime Oriole Frank Robinson said, "He was a very bright individual, and you could like the guy.
 But there was always something there to back you off."
 Former Padres player Garry Templeton said that he might have been Wiggins' closest friend, but said that he did not know that Wiggins had been ill.
 Wiggins is buried at Rose Hills Memorial Park in Whittier, California.